Art of Urartu: Boiler decorations

 Cauldron decorations are the best-preserved objects of Urartian bronze and therefore were used in the early 20th century to identify the Urartian style in art.
 The decorated copper cauldrons were apparently used for ritual ceremonies.
 For example, the annals of the Assyrian king Sargon II mention a bronze vessel filled with wine being part of the sacrifice to the god Ḫaldi.

 The bronze statuettes were cast separately and then attached to the cauldron.
 They include bull heads and winged deities, possibly the god Shivini and his wife Tushpuea.
 The technique of casting bronze ornaments spread from Urartu to the neighboring countries, in particular to Phrygia, and then to Europe.
 Urartian cauldron ornaments have been found in Rhodes, Athens, Boeotia, Delphi, Olympia and in Etruscan tombs.
 Some Urartian bronze figures were removed from the boilers and re-used by other nations to decorate new vessels.

 Statuettes of gods

 Only three bronze statuettes depicting Urartian deities have been preserved.
-One, possibly of the god Ḫaldi, is stored in the British Museum, and two others are in the National Museum of the History of Armenia (copy in the Erebuni Museum, Yerevan, see image).
+One, possibly of the god Ḫaldi, is stored in the British Museum, and two others are in the History Museum of Armenia (copy in the Erebuni Museum, Yerevan, see image).